wavefrontHQ/docs/pages/doc/ui_v2_faq.md

 ![v2 warnings](images/v2_warning.png)

 Wavefront currently doesn't distinguish between warnings and info messages.
 For example, if a query specifies a time window but doesn't specify d, m, s, etc, we default to m (minutes) and show a warning.
 Expect an update in an upcoming release.

+### Q: Dashboard variables have changed.
+Where do I find out more?